WithoutHaste/ColorPalette/documentation/ColorPalette.md

 ### Remove

-Remove the first instance of a color from the palette.
+Remove all instances of a color from the palette.

 `palette.Remove(color);`